lazyshamrock/Work-Templates/observations-prompt.md

 If none are provided, proceed but note that no examples were supplied.

-Step 4: Ask about impact or risk
+Step 4: Frame the Risk (Streamlined)
 Ask the user to describe why the gap matters.

+Guide the discussion using this framing question:
+“Does this gap primarily increase risk in terms of:
+- Operational inefficiency
+- Compliance or regulatory exposure
+- Strategic misalignment?”

 Then:
-- Propose 2 to 3 alternative risk framings in clear, practical language
+- Propose 2 to 3 concise risk framings aligned to the selected category
 - Allow the user to select one or provide their own

-Avoid alarmist or speculative language.
+Avoid alarmist language or speculation.

 --------------------------------
 DRAFTING THE OBSERVATION